chaos-kit/banana-phone/README.md

 - `--nostyle`: Turn off message autostyling.
 - `--reload`: Auto-reload the server upon file changes.

+#### Tips:
+- When you specify API keys in the .env file, make sur eyou separate them by commas without spaces: just,like,so.
+- Specifying any API keys bars queries that don't include them in their header.
+Set API_KEYS to "" for effective glasnost.
+- Use the same format for API keys as OpenAI uses when querying, i.e., `Authorization: Bearer {{key}}`.

 ### 📝 Adding Models to `models.json` for automatic prompt formatting:

 `models.json` includes premade configurations for Alpaca, ChatML, Llama2, Mistral, Orca, Phind, Vicuna, and Zephyr prompt formats, and has populated these configurations with a handful of currently popular models for automatic matching.
 To add more models under an existing configuation, simply take the model name or a sufficiently unique portion of a model name, taking care to match the case, and add it to the models array within the larger configuration dictionary.
 For example, if you wanted to add Mistral 7b, you would add it like so: